BCIC-LAB/LAB_web/index.md

-Currently an assistant professor in the School of Computer and Communication Engineering, Northeastern University, China.
-Received his Ph.D. degree in electronic science and technology from Zhejiang University and Westlake University in 2023.
+Shiqi Zhao is is currently an assistant professor in the Northeastern University, China.
+He received his Ph.
+D. degree in electronic science and technology from Zhejiang University and Westlake University in 2023, under the supervision of Prof. Mohamad Sawan.
+His current research interests include brain machine interface, energy-efficient deep learning algorithm, customized computer architecture design, and hardware implementation for bio-medical deep learning processors.

 ## Research Interests